 This concluding unit is designed as a bookend to the introductory unit.
 Whereas the first unit attempts to provide students with a foundation for their study of "Canadian Identity," this unit provides an opportunity for students to consolidate their year long understandings around the concept of identity.
-Students will participate in a culminating activity to demonstrate their personal understanding of "Canadian Identity" in a variety of ways.
+Students will participate in a culminating activity to demonstrate in a variety of ways their personal understanding of "Canadian Identity" in a variety of ways.
 Ideally, students will have the opportunity to share their work with other students, their parents, and members of the community.